rizveeredwan/working-with-wav-files-in-android/README.md

     <uses-permission android:name="android.permission.STORAGE" />
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```
 - In general scenarios, the previous step should be enough to set up the permissions.
 But sometimes we may need to set the runtime permissions on the fly.
-To do that we can follow the below code snippet.
+To do that we can use the below code snippet.
 ```
 // Assume this Activity is the current activity int permissionCheck = ContextCompat.checkSelfPermission(this,